cfpb/design-system/docs/pages/tags.md

               </a>
             </li>
           </ul>
       - variation_is_deprecated: false
         variation_name: Topic tag (stacked)
-        variation_description: A topic tags group that is stacked at all screen sizes.
+        variation_description: A topic tags group can be stacked at all screen sizes by adding the \`m-tag-group--stacked\` modifier to the tag group.
-        variation_code_snippet: >-
+        variation_code_snippet: |-
           <ul class="m-tag-group m-tag-group--stacked">
             <li>
               <a href="#" class="a-tag-topic">